rorecek/laravel-ulid/README.md

 ### Models

-To set up a model to use ULID, simply use the HasUlid trait and set the incrementing flag to false.
+To set up a model to use ULID, simply use the HasUlid trait.

 ``` php
 use Illuminate\Database\Eloquent\Model;